1. Application of Conditions

-7.3 The parties acknowledge and agree that, in respect of any Personal Data contained in the Data or Lists provided by the Supplier to the Client, they shall each be Controllers for the purposes of Data Protection Laws unless the Client is acting as a Reseller in which case the Client will be a Processor.
+7.3 The parties acknowledge and agree that, in respect of any Personal Data contained in the Data or Lists provided by the Supplier to the Client, they shall each be Controllers for the purposes of Data Protection Laws unless the Client is acting as a Broker in which case the Client will be a Processor.
 The parties shall comply with the provisions and obligations imposed on them by Data Protection Laws at all times when processing Personal Data under these Conditions and in connection with the Services.

 7.4 Each party shall co-operate with the other party and provide such information and assistance as the other party may reasonably require to enable the other party to: (a) comply with its obligations under Data Protection Laws in respect of Personal Data provided by the Supplier to the Client; and (b) deal with and respond to any Enquiry relating to the Personal Data provided by the Supplier to the Client.

 7.5 If either party receives any complaint, notice or communication which relates directly or indirectly to the processing of Personal Data provided by the Supplier to the Client by the other party or to either party’s compliance with Data Protection Laws, it shall as soon as reasonably practicable notify the other party and it shall provide the other party with reasonable co-operation and assistance in relation to any such complaint, notice or communication.